haoxsia/haoxsia.github.io/_research/cavity-optomechanics.md

   <img src="https://haoxsia.github.io/images/research/2022-09-09-phonon-cavity-schematic.png?raw=true" alt="Photo" style="width: 600px;"/>
 </p>

 Figs.(a) Schematic diagram of the measurement setup.
 Both electromechanical resonators are driven by low-frequency signals combined with RF and dc signals.
-The mechanical displacement is imprinted in the reflected microwave signals and read out by a lockin amplifier through frequency down conversion. (b) The inset schematic shows across-sectional view ofthe device structure. (c) Linear resonance response of the Al drum resonator (upper) and SiN drum resonator (lower), which are measured at Vdc =2 V, Vac =2 mV and 0.2 mV respectively.
+The mechanical displacement is imprinted in the reflected microwave signals and read out by a lockin amplifier through frequency down conversion. (b) The inset schematic shows across-sectional view ofthe device structure. (c) Linear resonance response of the Al drum resonator (upper) and SiN drum resonator (lower), which are measured at Vdc = 2V, Vac = 2mV and 0.2mV respectively.
 The inset figures show the corresponding mechanical mode shapes obtained from finite element simulations.

 # Strategy of spectrum operation of red/blue sideband pumping schemes for the Al and the SiN drum